Ethics and Law in Medicine | Medical Humanities Seminars | Summary of Required Courses | Residency Teaching | Electives

 The Division offers approximately 30 different Medical Humanities Seminars each year; all students are required to take at least one eight-week seminar in each of their first two years.
 Students select from an array of diverse electives in the history of medicine, literature and medicine, fine arts, clinical ethics, palliative care, and health care law in both the pre-clinical and clinical years.
 Residents and fellows can also arrange with Division faculty to take these electives.
-Extracurricular educational activities of the Division include Medical Reader's Theatre presentations for faculty, residents and students, and the G.W.
-Corner History of Medicine Society for the URMC and general Rochester communities.
+Extracurricular educational activities of the Division include Medical Reader's Theatre presentations for faculty, residents and students, monthly Medical Humanities Noon Conferences, monthly Interdisciplinary Clinical Ethics Noon Conferences, an Annual Lecture, and the G.W.
+Corner Society for the History of Medicine for the URMC and general Rochester communities.
 The Division also offers enrichment programs, called Pathways, in Medical Humanities and Bioethics.

 Bioethics and Law

 The Bioethics and the Law Theme: An introduction for medical students by Margie Hodges Shaw, JD, PhD, Assistant Professor, Law and Bioethics, Division of Medical Humanities & Bioethics